nobody-125/obcon/README.md

 # Obsidian Repository
-Personal repository for notes made in Obsidian.
+Personal repository for notes made in Obsidian